 Barker and Browns Dinosaur Fleeces

-DOGSCLOSURE: Barker and Browns are one of my Content Creation for Dog Businesses clients.
+DOGSCLOSURE: Barker and Browns were one of my clients.

-Since discovering Barker and Browns dog fleeces and coats in 2020, I’ve swapped to using their products to dry Woody and Hen the majority of the time.
 I love the fun designs Nicki creates, especially her dinosaur fleeces and her products are always finished to an incredibly high standard.
 Each product is made to measure, ensuring the perfect fit for your dog, as well as providing a range of options in terms of fastenings.
 We prefer the jumper style that goes over the dog’s head but her default designs include a chest piece that fastens with velcro around the dog’s tummy.
-Her designs are also available with or without legs, depending on your preference.
+Nicki’s designs are also available with or without legs, depending on your preference.

 Barker and Browns also create an incredible range of bespoke designs where the only limit is your imagination!
 We always get compliments about our Barker and Browns fleeces from other dog owners and it’s great to see how many smiles Woody and Hen get when they’re transformed into spanielsauruses!